James Thomas Hooper: Publications

+Legacy and fate of collection

 Hooper's collection continued to be documented after his death in 1971.
 His collection was the subject of a book by his grandson Steven Phelps – now known as Steven Hooper.
 Art and Artifacts of the Pacific, Africa and the Americas: The James Hooper Collection was published in 1976 and featured 250 illustrations.
 Soon after this book was published, parts of the collection began to be auctioned by Christie's.
 Between 1976 and 1982 there were at least six auctions of material from the James Hooper Collection.
 The auctions included African Art from the James Hooper Collection held on 14 July 1976 at Christie's London, American Indian Art from the James Hooper Collection held on 9 Nov 1976 at Christie's London, Hawaiian and Maori Art from the James Hooper Collection held on 21 June 1977 at Christie's London, Melanesian and Polynesian Art from the James Hooper Collection held on 19 June 1979 at Christie's London, Oceanic Art From the James Hooper Collection held on 17 June 1980 at Christie's London. and Important Tribal Art held on 7 July 1982 at Christie's London.